 So, back to the original question, what is surf art?
 As a surfer, in its simplest form, it is our form of communicating our emotions and our tangible experience of the surfing life, no matter what art camp you fall into.

 Surf art is live art.
-Defined as the expression of surf lifestyle through mediums, surf art reveals the universality of the open-minded and forever young spirit of surfer’s community.
+Defined as the expression of surf lifestyle through mediums, surf art reveals the universality of the open-minded and forever young spirit of the surfing community.
 This universality of values has the ability to talk to people.
 Surf art shows the essence of life.

-Take two of the most misunderstood types of people in the world… surfers and artists, and combine them together, and what do you got?
+Take two of the most misunderstood types of people in the world… surfers and artists, and combine them together, and what do you get?
 A surf artist.
 Being a starving artist just wasn’t good enough for me, I just had to compound the problem by becoming a starving surfer too!
 It’s the old double whammy and at the same time, it’s the best of both worlds.
-Not only will I cut off one of my ears, but now I’ll have the privilege of getting surfer’s ear in the remaining good one.
+Not only will I cut off one of my ears, but now I’ll have the privilege of getting Surfer’s Ear in the remaining good one.
 Haha.

 Curated by Andrew Couldwell on Jun 24, 2007